Momen83/Sparse-Table/README.md

 # Sparse-Table
-Building Sparse Table and Getting Minimum Query from scratch In Time Complexity O(1)
+Building Sparse Table and Getting Minimum Query from Scratch In Time Complexity O(1)
-Memory Complexity O(nlogn)
+Memory Complexity O(N log n)
+Represent Rows with N and columns with Log(N + 1)